timescale/docs/api/min_val.md

 min_val(digest TDigest) RETURNS DOUBLE PRECISION
 ```

-Get the minimum value from a t-digest (does not work with `percentile_agg` or `uddsketch` based estimators).
+Get the minimum value from a t-digest (does not work with `percentile_agg` or
-This is provided in order to save space
-when both a minimum and a percentile estimate are required as part of continuous aggregates.
+`uddsketch` based estimators).
+This saves space when you require both a minimum
+and a percentile estimate as part of a continuous aggregate.
+You can compute a
-You can simply compute a single percentile estimator and do not need to specify a separate
+single percentile estimator and do not need to specify a separate `min`
-`min` aggregate, just extract the `min_val` from the percentile estimator.
+aggregate, by extracting the `min_val` from the percentile estimator.

+For more information about percentile approximation functions, see the
+[hyperfunctions documentation][hyperfunctions-percentile-approx].

 ### Required Arguments
 |Name|Type|Description|